akhil-mohan-9/akhil-mohan-9.github.io/_pages/about.md

 permalink: /about/
 ---

-I plan to write down interesting problems and how I solved them.
+Hey there!
+So I decided to pen down, more like, type down my thoughts and reflections in this blog!

-I hope you find it of benefit.
+Welcome, and I hope you enjoy!

 If you have any questions, please feel free to leave a comment or otherwise email me.